sisitech/SisitechDocs/docs/Projects/sfa_handover.md

 1. On the top right side of the panel, click on the settings icon to open up a side panel fom which one can add extra specifications to a blog post.
 2. The side panel shows different settings one can customise for the new blog post as shown in the image above.
-3. For example, to categorise the blog so that it shows when filtered by a spoecific filter, one clicks the Ctagories button on the side panel.
+3. For example, to categorise the blog so that it shows when filtered by a spoecific filter, one clicks the Categories button on the side panel.
 A drop down appears with the different categories the blog can be tagged by.

 ![add category](../images/sfa/side_panel.png)